aathijmuthu/League-of-Legends-Modeling/README.md

 Since `minionkills` missingness appears **dependent on its unobserved value (zero or low kills)** rather than existing variables, I classify it as **NMAR**.
 However, with additional observed features (e.g., a zero-kill indicator), this could be reclassified as MAR.

-The pivot table confirms the scatterplot, and we see that the total damage mean damage is increasing as the game length also increases.
-Particularly, we see a steeper increase in total damage from 30-40 minute games to 40-50 minute games, and from 40-50 minute games to 50-60 minute games, which is reasonable because there are a lot of team fights at the end of the game.

 # Hypothesis Testing

 ## Hypothesis Testing for Performance Comparison